The page has been translated by Gen AI.

 Reference

-Since the deprecated API differs for each cluster version, the scope of application and system impact may also vary.
+Since the deprecated API differs for each cluster version, the scope of application and system impact may also differ.
 For detailed explanation, refer to the Kubernetes official documentation > Deprecation Guide.

 To update the cluster and node pool, follow the steps below.